 What is an ear infection?

-Otitis media, the medical term for middle ear infection, affects 3 out of 4 children and results in millions of doctor visits each year.
+Otitis media, the medical term for middle ear infection, affects about 2 in every 3 children by age 5 and results in millions of doctor visits each year.

 Ear infections occur when the eustachian tube—the narrow passage connecting the middle ear (the small chamber behind the ear drum) to the back of the throat—becomes blocked.
 When children are healthy, this tube fills with air that keeps the space behind the eardrum fluid-free.
 Sometimes fluid can accumulate in the middle ear.
 This increases pressure on the ear drum, which in turn causes ear pain, and it may provide a favorable environment for bacteria or viruses to grow.
 Infants and young children have short, angled eustachian tubes, making them most susceptible to ear infections between the ages of 6 months and 4 years.
 The tubes, however, become longer and more vertical as children grow, so bacteria have a harder time reaching the middle ear, and middle ear infections become far less common once children enter kindergarten.